Chromatography Market Predicted Worth $17.26 Billion by 2028

 The Uses for Chromatography

 This is such an important technique that two Nobel prizes have been awarded to chromatographers.
 More than 60% of chemical analysis worldwide occurs with chromatography or a variation of it.
 In fact, it is used in many different ways.
 For instance, people use chromatography to find out what is in a solid or a liquid.
 It is also used to determine what unknown substances are.
 The police, F.B.I., and other detectives use it when trying to solve a crime.
-It is also used to determine the presence of cocaine in urine, alcohol in blood, PCB’s in fish, and lead in water.
+For example, it can determine the presence of cocaine in urine, alcohol in blood, PCB’s in fish, and lead in water.
 Chromatography is used by many different people in many different ways.

 How Chromatography Works